When we saw that Vegas was a part of our Road trip itinerary, we weren’t exactly jumping for joy.

 You can even witness the New York Skyline.
-The New York, New York in Vegas wasn’t as exciting as New York City itself, but it does have a roller coaster zipping through the buildings.
+The New York, New York Hotel in Vegas wasn’t as exciting as New York City itself, but it does have a roller coaster zipping through the buildings.

 If you want a thrill, you can take a ride on the roller coaster, go for a drink at the Bar at Times Square and then party all night long.
-Just like NYC only different.

 Verdict – Thumbs up for a fabulous external recreation.

-Vegas Vs Paris
+Vegas in Paris

-The Eifell Tower stands tall over the city as lights sparkle and shine in the night.
+The Eiffel Tower stands tall over the city as lights sparkle and shines in the night.
 That can be said for the Eiffel Tower in both Paris and Vegas!

+Why go to Paris when you can do it all here?
 Okay, that’s an overstatement, but you have to admit Vegas captured the look of Paris quite well.

 I think Gordon Ramsay took things a little too far, but then again, this is coming from a guy who has an out of this world ego.

-Verdict – Sitting on the fence.
+Verdict – We’re Sitting on the fence.
 I love my Paris and Gordon Ramsay should not be on the Arc.